Category: Dangerous Activities

 Unlike the nascent efforts to regulate AI for commercial use, there are very few proposals for restriction of AI for military use.
 Indeed, the EU AI Act contains an exception for AI systems “exclusively for military, defence or national security purposes” (Art.
 2(3)), and the US Executive Order on AI limits restrictions on AI for "national security systems".

-There is some pressure on militaries to properly govern use of AI systems, including appropriate human control of targeting decisions, such as for Israeli use of the Lavender system in Gaza and US targeting elsewhere in the Middle East.
+Particular incidents have generated pressure on militaries to properly govern use of AI systems, including appropriate human control of targeting decisions, such as for Israeli use of the Lavender system in Gaza and US targeting elsewhere in the Middle East.

 Technical Solutions